oliveroneill/tod/README.md

 ## TODO
 - Figure out how to decouple route data from views so that we can easily snapshot test (this should fix `Switch` warning mentioned in `npm test` section above)
+- Add in an optional warning notification ten minutes before it's time to leave
 - Use linter such as [semistandard](https://github.com/Flet/semistandard)